arabellas-craft/arabellas-craft.github.io/_posts/2023-06-28-The-evil-eye-in-irish-folklore.md

 * Water from a place where three [townslands](https://www.merriam-webster.com/dictionary/townland) meet can cure when sprinkled on the overlooked animal or person, but the person who gets the water must not speak to anyone on their way there and back <cite>[30](https://www.duchas.ie/en/cbes/4921645/4887470/5153911)</cite>
 * Forge water can also be used in the same way <cite>[31](https://www.duchas.ie/en/cbes/5009330/5007563/5131158)</cite>

 While the belief in the evil eye has faded over time, the echoes of these traditions can still be felt in Irish culture today.
-These records serve as a reminder of the deep-rooted folklore and superstitions that once shaped the lives of the Irish people and can help inform our Irish pagan practices today.
+These records serve as a reminder of the deep-rooted folklore and superstitions that once shaped the lives of the Irish people and can help inform our [our Irish pagan practices](/celtic-reconstructionism-introduction-guide) today.

+## Related Reading

+- **[St. Brigid's Crosses](/st-brigids-day-crosses)**: the protective cross named above, with the weaving method and the types recorded across different counties.
+- **[The New Moon in Irish Folklore](/new-moon-in-irish-folklore)**: luck, timing, and the folk rules about when to begin things — the same logic that governs the May Day fire.
+- **[Preparing the Home for Imbolc](/st-brigids-day-preparing-home)**: the wider set of Irish household protection customs the evil eye precautions belong to.
+- **[Ogham Divination](/how-to-read-ogham-divination)**: an Irish divinatory system drawn from the same source tradition.
+- **[Lá Coille: Irish New Year Folk Magic](/irish-new-year-folk-magic-la-coille)**: threshold-day observance, first-footing and first-fire luck.